Search the site:

 ADDITIONAL SEO Tips

-For pages and posts, you should have a different strategy with regards to their length, updating schedule, chosen keywords and link building.
+For pages and posts, you should have a different strategy with regard to their length, updating schedule, chosen keywords and link building.
 For example, there is no single answer about the best length for a page or post, so you should also think about quality and purpose first, not only quantity.

 SEO Tips for WordPres Pages and Posts